michelderu/starship-enterprise/README.md

 ### Operationalize the monitoring process
 Update `serverless.yml` and change `enabled: false` to `enabled: true ` for function `monitorOxygen`.
 Also update `MONITOR_SMS_NUMBER` in `serverless.yml` to match your cell phone number.
 Run `sls deploy` and sit back!
 ***Important:*** Make sure to change enabled back to false and run another deploy.
-Else the monitoring app keeps running which will incur a cost!
+Else the monitoring app keeps running which will incur cost!